 Some lenses also allow aperture increments in 1/4, 1/3, 1/2, 2/3 and 3/4 stops.

 Since I am partially Italian, I like to think about technical things in terms of food!
-If we think about iris settings and therefore aperture f-stops in terms of pizza pie slices (no, not pan or Chicago style pizza; a round, nice, thin crust – NYC style slice … the way God intended), our slice becomes larger when we set the iris ring to a larger aperture (which is a smaller f-stop number).
-And our pizza slice becomes smaller when we set the iris ring to a smaller aperture (a larger f-stop number).
+If we think about iris settings and therefore aperture f-stops in terms of one-quater diameter pizza pie slices (no, not pan Chicago style pizza; but a nice, round, thin crust NYC style pizza slice … the way God intended), our slice becomes larger when we set the iris ring to a larger aperture (which is a smaller f-stop number), and our slice becomes smaller when we set the iris ring to a smaller aperture (a larger f-stop number).
 As we will see below as iris/aperture is changed, thus that slice of the pie becoming larger or smaller; the other slices must compensate within the whole of the pie.
 The other slices are light levels, camera gain and shutter.

-As said, the aperture is the variable opening at the rear of the lens which determines how much light travels through the lens and is focused onto the camera’s imager.
+As noted above the aperture is the variable opening at the rear of the lens which determines how much light travels through the lens and is focused onto the camera’s imager.

 F-stop numbers are inversely proportional to the amount of light focused onto the camera’s imager.
-A small f-stop number (say for example f/2.8) corresponds to a large, wide aperture size – which then results in shallow depth of field.
-Conversely, a large f-stop number (for example f/16, or f/22) results in a smaller aperture hole and then therefore a deep depth of field.
+A small f-stop number (say for example f/2.8) corresponds to a large, wide aperture size – which then may result in shallow depth of field.
+Conversely, a large f-stop number (for example f/16, or f/22) results in a smaller aperture hole and therefore a deep depth of field.

 As the quantity of light reaching the camera’s imager is controlled by the lens’ aperture, adjusting the lens’ f-stop is (one of a few) tools available for adjusting for the proper video exposure of a shot.
 Thus, when adjusting the aperture due to inadequate lighting or lighting inconsistencies, we are (possibly unintentionally) also changing the shot’s depth of field.